 Being the daughter of a pulmonologist, I was taught to never smoke around the same time I was learning my ABCs.
 My mom found a photo I drew when I was about 5 years old that depicted a scribbly version of the “no smoking” sign.
 I had to have been the youngest spokesperson for “Tobacco Free Florida” that there was, and to this day I have never tried a cigarette.
-However, there’s a new trend in smoking that my cautioning father couldn’t have predicted 21 years ago: vaping.
+However, there’s a new trend in smoking that my cautioning father couldn’t have predicted 21 years ago.
+It’s a vaping epidemic.
+Almost one in five school students have tried e-cigarettes or vaping at least once.

-“Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device,” according to the Center on Addiction.
+“Vaping is the act of inhaling and exhaling the aerosol, often referred to as vapor, which is produced by an e-cigarette or similar device,” according to the Partnership to End Addiction.
 Vaporizers, or vapes, come in all shapes and sizes and can emit either a small puff of smoke or huge, billowing clouds.

 Contrary to what I heard one of my classmates falsely claim once, vaping is not “just water and nicotine.”
 Even if that was the argument, that doesn’t make them any less dangerous or addictive.